srpoyer/nic-oidc-authz-azure-ad/README.md

 ### 2. Deploy NGINX+ Ingress Controller (NIC)

+Reference for installing with manifests:  <https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/>

+This guide uses a Deployment for the NGINX Ingress Controller.
+A Deployment makes troubleshooting easier since you only have one pod log to look at.
+Later, scale up the Deployment to two or mode pods to ensure cluster syncing between the deployment pods is working.

+Note the command line options (args) in the [deployment manifest](Manifests/nginx-plus-ingress.yaml) that are required for this use case.
 ### 3. Deploy Protected App

 This is the application that sits behind NGINX+ and that will only be accessible after the user authenticates with Azure AD using OIDC.
-We will use a simple app from the NGINX Inc GitHub repo:  <https://github.com/nginxinc/kubernetes-ingress/blob/main/examples/custom-resources/oidc/webapp.yaml>
+We will use a simple app from the NGINX Inc GitHub repo:  <https://github.com/nginxinc/kubernetes-ingress/blob/main/examples/custom-resources/oidc/webapp.yaml>.
+This file has also been copied to the Manifests folder for convience.

 - Guide to installing Elasticsearch/Kibana in K8s: <https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-deploy-eck.html>